Noblis/ties-lib/documentation/source/convert.rst

 .. highlight:: none

-The Python TIES converter requires Python 2.7 or Python 3.4+ with pip installed.
+The Python TIES converter requires Python 3.6+ with pip installed.

 To install the converter::